-At virtual book launch July l13, Laura Avalos, a Salvadoran woman living in Canada, describes protests there in support of water defenders.
-(EarthBeat screen shot) CROP.jpg
+At a virtual book launch for "The Water Defenders" July 13, Laura Avalos, a Salvadoran woman living in Canada, describes protests there in support of water defenders.
+(EarthBeat screenshot)

 When Pacific Rim started prospecting in the area and residents heard the word "mine," the book's authors note wryly, their first thought was land mines.
 The horrors of civil war and officially sanctioned torture were still fresh in people's minds.
 But when springs and other water sources began to dry up, grassroots leaders in Cabañas took aim, drawing on experience they had gained fighting a landfill and a hog farm promoted by the local mayor.